LauBalos/CloudNetwork/README.md

 Load balancing ensures that the application will be highly accessible, in addition to restricting traffic to the network.
 - Load balancers protect the availability of a network resource by evenly distributing network traffic.
-- The advantage of a jump box is that you can securely connect to other machines without exposing them to the public.You can also manage multiple machines from one main machine.
+- The advantage of a jump box is that you can securely connect to other machines without exposing them to the public.
+You can also manage multiple machines from one main machine.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?